-assumptions so that the following two ratios would stay constant throughout the remaining years of the 75-year projection period: (1) the ratio of total net immigration to the total midyear population and (2) the ratio of net LPR to net other-than-LPR.
-The total net levels of immigration recommended by the 2019 panel are higher than the levels assumed for the 2024 Trustees Report.
+The 2019 Technical Panel did not recommend changing immigration assumptions for years through 2029.
+However, for years after 2029, the panel recommended setting immigration assumptions so that the following two ratios would stay constant throughout the remaining years of the 75-year projection period: (1) the ratio of total net immigration to the total midyear population and (2) the ratio of net LPR immigration to net temporary or unlawfully present immigration.
+These recommendations resulted in total net immigration starting at 1.4 million in 2019 and growing to 1.9 million in 2100.
+Total net immigration for the intermediate alternative of the 2025 Trustees Report is about 1.2 million in 2100.

 The increases in the levels of total net immigration recommended by the 2019 and some prior panels reflect a number of factors.
 One factor is that each panel includes the assumption of continuing changes in immigration law to allow more immigrants as the population increases.
 Historically, the Trustees, as well as other Federal Government entities, have assumed that future immigration will be consistent with current law and that changes based on potential future legislation should not be reflected until enactment.
-Reflecting the possibility of future changes in immigration law is not unreasonable if there is a conviction that such changes are truly expected to occur and this change in the basis for projecting is fully disclosed.
-On the other hand, presuming such changes could result in the peculiar situation where the Trustees would need to change assumptions in the future because immigration law had not been modified.
+Reflecting the possibility of future changes in immigration law is reasonable if there is a conviction that such changes are truly expected to occur and this change in the basis for projecting is fully disclosed.
+However, presuming such changes could result in the peculiar situation where the Trustees would need to change assumptions in the future because immigration law had not been modified.
 On balance, the Trustees have retained the practice of reflecting changes in the immigration law only upon enactment.